davekinkead/thesis/paper.coffee.md

 So when democracy is justified by way of its outcomes, and those outcomes are determined by who is included in the democratic process, the question of _who should be included_ becomes a matter of fundamental importance for those accounts of democracy.

-Yet the question of who ought be included in a political association - of how the demos ought be bounded - presents a challenge to democratic theory.
+Yet the question of who ought be included in a political association - of how the _demos_ ought be bounded - presents a challenge to democratic theory.
 If we attempt to answer the question of inclusion _democratically_, an infinite regress results.
 To vote on who gets to participate in a democracy first requires the identification of some prior group to make this decision, and to identify that prior group democratically requires the identification a prior prior group, _ad infinitum_.

 In what has become known as the _Boundary Problem of Democratic Theory_ [^other-names], no account of inclusion can be shown to be compatible with a broad range of justifications of democracy.
-Accounts of inclusion based on the status quo make the democratic outcomes contingent upon the accidents of history; those based on nationality lack a clear and objective criteria of what nationality is; cultural and linguistic salience as a criteria for inclusion ignores the reality of multiculturalism and multi-linguistic communities; and accounts based on coercion and affected interests are incompatible with the current system of nation-states [^treatment].
+Accounts of inclusion based on the status quo make the democratic outcomes contingent upon the accidents of history; those based on nationality lack a clear and objective criteria of what nationality is; cultural and linguistic salience as a criteria for inclusion ignores the reality of multiculturalism and multilingual communities; and accounts based on coercion and affected interests are incompatible with the current system of nation-states [^treatment].

 [^other-names]: The _Boundary Problem of Democratic Theory_ has gone by a number of names in political theory.  @dahl1989 [p.
 193] has called it "the problem of the unit" while @goodin2007 [p.42] refers to it as the problem of "constituting the demos".
 Most other theorists have settled on "the Boundary Problem".

 [^treatment]: See @whelan1983 for the seminal analysis of the challenges that the Boundary Problem presents as well as more recent work by @dahl1989, @arrhenius2005, @bergström2007, @goodin2007, @miller2009, @agné2010, @abizadeh2012, @schaffer2012, @song2012, and @erman2014.

+The Boundary Problem is a "fundamental issue in democratic theory" [@arrhenius2005 p1] with "no theoretical solution to the puzzle, only pragmatic ones".
+It is a problem that presents "an important practical limit to the scope of democracy as a method of making collective decisions" [@whelan1983 p13] but one "almost totally neglected by all the great political philosophers who write about democracy" [@dahl1970 pp59-60].
+While a vexing issue for all accounts of democracy, the Boundary Problem is especially problematic for instrumental accounts that rely on the content of specific outcomes.

-The question I wish to explore in this paper is _when is the Boundary Problem a problem for instrumental accounts of democracy_?
+The question I wish to explore in this paper then is _when is the Boundary Problem a problem for instrumental accounts of democracy_?
 Addressing _why_ the Boundary Problem is a problem, or _how_ it might be solved is not my aim.
 Rather, I wish to explore the relationship between accounts of inclusion and accounts of democracy and advance three claims that impact any answer to the question of who the people ought be:

   1. That accounts of democracy must be compatible with accounts of inclusion.